 - Reflux/ Excessive Spit Up/ Projectile Vomiting

 One of my friends was pregnant and had her daughter about 4 months before I had Caroline.
 She had a heck of a time in the beginning.

-Eventually, they found out that her daughter was allergic to the cows milk protein and had to be put on special formula.
+Eventually, they found out that her daughter was allergic to the cows milk protein (milk or dairy allergy) and had to be put on special formula.
 The more I discussed this with her, the more I was intrigued and wanted to learn about it.

 It didn’t even cross my mind that my daughter would have the same thing.

 Fast forward to when Caroline was born.
 She was a natural at breastfeeding, latched on and ate like a champion for the first two weeks.

 Once she hit two weeks, it was like she hit a switch.
 She became fussy and unhappy all the time.
 I wondered if it was colic.

 She became gassy and just not like what she had been the first two weeks.

 Her diapers went from beautiful, textbook normal breastfed diapers to almost neon green, mucous diapers and it was like she had constant diarrhea.